• Disease Overview

 Signs & Symptoms

 Choroideremia is characterized by extensive loss of all retinal layers in the eyes.
-This disorder usually begins during childhood with wasting (atrophy) of the pigmented retinal epithelium, retina, and choroid.
+This disorder usually begins during childhood with wasting (atrophy) of the pigmented retinal epithelium, retina and choroid.
 The retina is the light sensitive, most internal layer, consisting of many nerve containing layers.
-A layer of single pigmented cells is the layer outside of the retina.
-The choroid is the next layer located between the retina and the “white” section of the eye (the sclera); this layer contains small blood vessel).
+There is a single layer of pigmented cells underneath the retina.
+The choroid is located between the retinal pigment epithelium and the “white” section of the eye (the sclera); this layer contains small blood vessels.

-Degeneration of the blood vessels of the choroid is followed by damage to the retina, which usually leads to loss of peripheral vision that can progress to eventual blindness.
+Degeneration of the retinal pigment epithelium results in secondary degeneration of the blood vessels of the choroid and the photoreceptors of the retina.
+These changes lead to loss of peripheral vision and can progress to eventual legal blindness.
 Central vision is usually preserved until late in life.
-The symptoms of choroideremia may vary greatly between affected individuals.
-Female carriers usually have very mild symptoms with night blindness or sensitivity to glare occurring late in life.
+The symptoms of choroideremia may vary between affected individuals.
+Female carriers usually have very mild symptoms with night blindness or sensitivity to glare late in life.

 • < Previous section